 The primary outcome is variceal haemorrhage for which the treatment is band ligation and NSBB.
 Therefore, if the patient has a variceal haemorrhage they should discontinue IMP, and should be started on NSBB as per clinical standard of care.
+Participants that meet the primary endpoint will not be unblinded.

-Similarly, if during surveillance (planned or unplanned), the patient's varices have progressed to medium/large then they also require band ligation and/or NSBB and they should withdraw from the trial and be offered SOC.
-Participants may be unblinded.
+Similarly, if during surveillance (planned or unplanned), the patient's oesophageal varices have progressed to medium/large, or they have developed varices elsewhere in the GI tract, IMP is to be permanently discontinued.
+All efforts are to be made to continue the 6-monthly follow up for data collection.
+These participants may be unblinded if it influences their subsequent clinical management.
 This has been explicitly added to the trial design in terms of an important combined secondary outcome, and the power calculation takes this point into account.